-And today, there are too few antibiotics in clinical development to meet current and anticipated needs, according to a recent assessment by the Pew Charitable Trusts.
+And today, there are too few antibiotics in clinical development to meet current and anticipated needs, according to an assessment by the Pew Charitable Trusts.
 Most of these compounds are being developed by small biotechnology companies.

 There is no viable antibiotic marketDeveloping antibiotics is a long, complex and risky process, and many in development fail along the way.
 Once new antibiotics are approved, they are used sparingly to preserve effectiveness and slow the development of further resistance.
 While this makes sense for public health, it doesn’t support the level of investment needed to maintain a robust antibiotic pipeline.
 What’s more, despite the huge societal costs of AMR, our health care systems do not recognize the value of new antibiotics.

 Late-stage investment is limitedWithout a viable antibiotic market, biotech companies developing new antibiotics are unable to find financing for clinical development, meaning important antibiotics may never overcome the “valley of death” to reach the patients who need them.
 Recent initiatives that provide funding for early-stage research have contributed to improving the pre-clinical antibacterial treatment pipeline.
 However, without support and investment in the more complex, expensive later stages of development, these compounds will wither on the vine.

 The fragile antibiotic pipeline is close to collapseThere are few new antibiotics in clinical development.
 In recent years, a number of antibiotic-focused biotechs have declared bankruptcy or exited this space, despite having successfully developed new antibiotics, due to the lack of commercial sustainability, resulting in the loss of valuable expertise and resources.

 We must take action now to respond to a pressing global public health crisis and create a sustainable antibiotic market.